Tvass5/Comp-Graphic-and-Visualization/README.md

 My approach to developing code evolved very well throughout the milestones, as with each milestone completed I was able to learn and understand more and more about OpenGL.
 It became alot easier for me to understand how to read, write and interpret the code every week.
 I believe that each milestone contributed in some way to my final project.

 # How can computer science help me in reaching my goals?
-How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?
+- How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?

+Computational graphics and visualizations helped to greatly improve my critical thinking skills.
+As each week went on I found my self having to think outside the box and test new theories on how to complete each assignment.
+I believe this skill will be of great help when completing future assignments that also require critical thinking, as I will be better able to analyze, interpret and complete each assignment to the best of my ability.

-How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?
+- How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?

+Computational graphics and visualizations gave me the oppurtunity to further develop my conceptualization and visualization skills.
+I believe that these skills play a huge role in the world of grpahic design.
+I'm not sure which route I intend to take after I graduate but I am now alot more confident in my skills if I decide to go into graphic design or game development.